Master Composter Volunteer Job Description

 Each trainee is expected to:

-o Attend all classroom sessions (20 hours) - if a conflict arises, alternative means of instruction should be arranged with program staff
+o Attend seven 2.5-hour classes and one 4-hour field trip - if a conflict arises, alternative means of instruction should be arranged with program staff

-o Complete the practical internship (20 hours) during the training period, which includes: completing class homework & experiments, designing an independent volunteer project and creating a compost mini-presentation
+o Complete 18.5 hours of practical internship time during the training period.
+This will include: completing class homework & experiments, designing an independent volunteer project and creating a compost mini-presentation

-o After training, complete the minimum number of volunteer hours (20 hours) by the end of the calendar year, i.e. December 31
+o After training, complete and document a minimum of 20 volunteer hours by the end of the calendar year, i.e. December 31

 o Basic interest in composting and community outreach